 A course designed to increase fluency in spoken and written Spanish through intensive grammar presentation and review, through conversational practice, and through composition and reading.
 Prerequisite: SPAN 2311 or equivalent.
-Course fee.
-(1609055213) (SPAN 2302)
+(1609055213)

-Introduction to Spanish Literature (3-0)

-This course is designed for those students who wish to acquire a basic background in Spanish and Latin American literature and culture.
+Introduction to Spanish Literature (3-0) This course is designed for those students who wish to acquire a basic background in Spanish and Latin American literature and culture.
 The course includes the reading of cultural essays, short stories, and poetry, which are a basis for class discussion and composition.
 Practice in speaking, reading, and writing provide for vocabulary expansion.
 Conducted in Spanish.
-Prerequisite: SPAN 2312.
-Course fee.
-(1609055313) (SPAN 2303)
+Prerequisite: SPAN 2312 (1609055313))